 Each cohort will have the opportunity to elect two new class representatives at the beginning of each semester.
-Class representatives are expected to attend faculty meetings and occupational advisory committee meetings.
+Class representatives are encouraged to attend faculty meetings and required to attend occupational advisory committee meetings.
 Students are always invited to offer input and reasonable feedback.
 They will relay information back to the class as needed.
-Class representatives are expected to work with their cohort to create committees for class parties, pinning preparations, service projects, etc. Students must be in good academic standing and exemplify positive professionalism to serve as class representatives.
+Class representatives are expected to work with their cohort to create committees for class parties, pinning preparations, service projects, etc. Students must exemplify positive professionalism to serve as class representatives.
 All students are encouraged to attend faculty meetings and participate in class committees.
 If a class representative fails to perform the required expectations, a new class representative may be assigned.